Schwarzwaldstube (restaurant): History

 The Schwarzwaldstube was established in 1977, with Wolfgang Staudenmaier as the head chef and Heiner Finkbeiner as the restaurant manager.
 Shortly after its opening, the Schwarzwaldstube earned two Michelin stars.

 In 1980, Harald Wohlfahrt became the head chef.
-The restaurant was awarded three Michelin stars for the first time in the Guide Michelin 1993.
+The restaurant was awarded three Michelin stars for the first time in the Michelin Guide1993.

 In 2017, Torsten Michel succeeded Harald Wohlfahrt as head chef and maintained the three-star rating.

 In January 2020, a fire destroyed the original building of the Schwarzwaldstube, necessitating its demolition.
 The restaurant reopened in a temporary location named "Temporaire" at the end of May 2021.
 The original site was rebuilt, and on 8 April 2022, the Schwarzwaldstube reopened in its newly constructed premises.
 In 2022, the restaurant was again awarded three Michelin stars.